× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space and Soul.

 Description.
 A homunculus is an artificially constructed being, not unlike an Automaton, except that a homunculus is a flesh-and-blood creature constructed of clay and mud instead of metal and wires (though both do require Soul Aetherite).
 Also like Automata, Homunculi in the form of a Sentient will eventually Awaken, becoming sentient, thinking and feeling for themselves, though this takes about 5d10 years; until then it essentially functions as a flesh golem with just enough intelligence and agency to carry out tasks given to it by its creator.
 The creature, whether Sentient-shaped or not, has the same stats as its natural counterpart.
-Homunculi in the shape of small creatures are often referred to as familiars, especially when under the ownership of an Elemancer.
+Homunculi in the shape of small creatures are often referred to as familiars, especially when under the ownership of an Arcanist.
 If a Homunculus’ owner dies, it imprints onto the next Sentient it sees.

 A Player-Character can in fact be a Homunculus, though this will not mechanically change anything, as only Homunculi in the form of a Sentient will Awaken.